• Skip to primary navigation

 caramel sprinkled with nuts

-5. The size of the tin will depend if you want to have fewer but larger cinnamons buns or more smaller ones.
+5. Choose the size of the baking tin based on whether you prefer fewer large cinnamon buns or more smaller ones.

 Shaping the cinnamon buns